Compassion Focused Therapy (CFT)

-At Balanced Minds, we have a team of highly skilled and experienced therapists who have spent many years helping people with a variety of difficulties.
+At Balanced Minds, we have a team of highly skilled and experienced therapists based in London and Edinburgh who have spent many years helping people with a variety of difficulties.
 All our therapists are trained in evidence based psychological therapies, but we specialise in Compassion Focused Therapy (CFT).

 Alongside Compassion Focused Therapy (CFT), our team also have extensive experience in Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (CAT).